What will this policy do?

 Proposed policy direction

-The Greater Cambridge Local Plan will support development on the Cambridge Biomedical Campus to meet local, regional or national health care needs or for biomedical and biotechnology research and development activities, related higher education and sui generis medical research institutes, associated support activities to meet the needs of employees and visitors, and residential uses where it would provide affordable and key worker homes for campus employees.
+The will support development on the Cambridge Biomedical Campus to meet local, regional or national health care needs or for biomedical and biotechnology research and development activities, related higher education and sui generis medical research institutes, associated support activities to meet the needs of employees and visitors, and residential uses where it would provide affordable and key worker homes for campus employees.

-The area for development includes the main campus, and the area previously allocated for its extension through the South Cambridgeshire Local Plan 2018.
+The area for development includes the main campus, (S/CBC/Policy M15 on the map) and the area previously allocated for its extension through the South Cambridgeshire Local Plan 2018 (S/CBC/Policy E/2 on the map).
 An updated masterplan will be required for the Campus, to improve the overall experience of the site for workers and visitors.
 This should maximise opportunities to improve the ‘legibility’ of the Campus by providing a network of cycle and pedestrian routes, high quality new public realm and open space, but in particular explore opportunities to enhance connections with the proposed Cambridge South Railway Station.

-An additional area adjoining Babraham Road is identified as a potential area to be released from the Green Belt specifically to meet the long-term needs of the Campus.
+An additional area adjoining Babraham Road (S/CBC-A on the map) is identified as a potential area to be released from the specifically to meet the long-term needs of the Campus.
 Any release would be subject to the following:

-- Significant Green Belt enhancement in adjoining areas of White Hill and Nine Wells will be required, to provide green infrastructure and biodiversity improvements supporting the objectives of the Strategic Green Infrastructure Initiative 3: Gog Magog Hills and chalkland fringe.
+- Significant Green Belt enhancement in adjoining areas of White Hill and Nine Wells will be required, to provide green infrastructure and biodiversity improvements supporting the objectives of the Strategic Initiative 3: Gog Magog Hills and chalkland fringe.
+These areas would remain within the Green Belt and are included in the Area of Major Change to highlight that future proposals for built development on the allocated areas must also include green infrastructure and biodiversity improvements within its adjoining open area.

 - A comprehensive landscaping plan, including the delivery of new publicly accessible green space will need to be delivered, to create a soft green edge of the city, to minimise the urbanising effects of the development and help compensate for harm to the Green Belt.